Kylie Minogue: 2017–2021: Golden, Step Back in Time: The Definitive Collection and Disco

-In February 2017, Minogue signed a record deal with BMG Rights Management.
-In December 2017, she and BMG had struck a joint-deal with Mushroom Group — under the sub-division label, Liberator Music to release her next album in Australia and New Zealand.
+In February 2017, Minogue signed a record deal with BMG.
+In December 2017, she and BMG had struck a joint-deal with Mushroom Group — under the sub-division label, Liberator Music, to release her next album in Australia and New Zealand.
 Throughout 2017, she worked with writers and producers for her fourteenth studio album, including Nigerian-German record producer Sky Adams and British record-producer Richard Stannard.
 It was recorded in London, Los Angeles and Nashville, with the latter profoundly influencing the record.

 The album Golden was released in April 2018, with "Dancing" serving as its lead single.
 It debuted at number one in Australia and in the UK.
 Tim Sendra from AllMusic labelled the album a "darn bold" for an artist of Minogue's longevity, stating "the amazing thing about the album, and about her, is that she pulls off the country as well as she's pulled off new wave, disco, electro, murder ballads, and everything else she's done in her long career."
 Pitchforks Ben Cardew stated it "sounds like someone playing at country music, rather than someone who understands it."
 The album led several more singles such as "Stop Me from Falling", the title track "Golden", "A Lifetime to Repair" and "Music's Too Sad Without You" featuring English singer Jack Savoretti.
 In support of the album, she embarked on Kylie Presents Golden and Golden Tour.
 She was among the performers at The Queen's Birthday Party held at the Royal Albert Hall in April.
 In the same year, she began dating Paul Solomons, the creative director of British GQ.
 After five years, they split in February 2023.